lwandrebeck/RuSh/README.md

 - [ ] .pest file will need a complete overhaul to be cleaner and better structured.

 ### core
-- [ ] Variables management (partly done, arrays still have to be taken care of).
+- [x] Variables management (simple variables, aliases and single dimension arrays.
+Aliases must be changed to use RUSH_ALIASES associative array instead of its own structure).
 - [ ] Complete prompt codes support (partly done)
 - [ ] Clean up code (commented tries here and there…)
 - [ ] Split up code (variables.rs prompt.rs etc. Partly done).